Into Film Clubs

-Fat, green and bad-tempered, Shrek may sound far from perfect - but he makes the perfect Ogre.
-And of course, even Ogres need a home - so when Shrek is banished from his cabin in the woods by the evil Lord Farqaad, he does everything he can to put the situation right.
-Joining forces with a talkative donkey, he is ordered by Farqaad to rescue a beautiful princess in exchange for his home - and that's when his problems really start!
-Filled with countless moments of comedy and familiar characters along the way.
-Since it’s release, Shrek has been seen as a modern classic that humorously explores and subverts some of the traditional traits of the fairytale genre.
+Big, green and bad-tempered, Shrek is the perfect ogre but one of the most frightening creatures in the kingdom.
+When his solitude and cabin in the woods is banished by the evil Lord Fargaad, he does everything he can to put the situation right.
+Joining forces with a silly and talkative donkey, he is ordered by Fargaad to rescue a beautiful princess named Fiona in exchange for his home.
+On their epic journey across a fairytale universe there are countless moments of comedy and familiar characters along the way.
+Since it’s release, Shrek has been considered a modern classic that humorously explores and subverts some of the traditional traits of the fairytale genre.

 This resource uses film to explore body image issues with primary students.